-DSA is the result of a dream by its CEO, Andrew Parker, to bring humans and dolphins close together to interact in a mutually exciting way.
-Swimmers wear a mask and snorkel and hold on to a rope stretched between the two bows of a large catamaran as it is moving along.
-When dolphins choose freely to bow-ride, swimmers find themselves surrounded by dolphins and can view them at close range under the water.
-Observers on the boat are also often less than 2m from many beautiful, fast-moving dolphins, and hence experience the best dolphin-watch around.
+Dolphin Swim Australia (“DSA”) is the result of a dream by CEO, Andrew Parker, to bring humans and dolphins close together to interact in a mutually exciting way.
+Swimmers wear a mask and snorkel and hold onto a rope stretched between the two bows of a large catamaran as it is moving along.
+When dolphins choose freely to bowride, swimmers find themselves surrounded by dolphins and can view them at close range under the water.
+Observers on the boat are also often less than 2m from many beautiful, fast-moving dolphins, and hence experience the best dolphin watch around!

-After over a decade of designing, refining and negotiating swim and safety procedures with regulatory bodies, in 2010 Andrew’s dream was realised; a program in which the dolphins choose to swim with humans, and in which no harm comes to either species!
+After over a decade of designing, refining and negotiating swim and safety procedures with regulatory bodies, in 2010 Andrew’s dream was realised; an activity in which the dolphins choose to swim with humans, and during which no harm comes to either species!

-DSA was monitored for three years by Dr. Carol Scarpaci, a leading authority and government adviser on dolphin and whale tour-boat operations.
+DSA was monitored for three years by Dr Carol Scarpaci, a leading authority and government adviser on dolphin and whale tour-boat operations.
 Her research showed unprecedented levels of compliance by DSA with Australian laws and regulations.
-These results confirm that we never chase or harass dolphins and that no harm comes to any dolphins as a result of your swims with them.
+These results confirmed that DSA never chases or harasses dolphins and that no harm comes to any dolphins as a result of this activity.